VincentLinet/FellowShip/README.md

 ...
 ```

-⋅⋅⋅This will result to avoid the default merge behaviour that is splashing unreadable data and useless commit messages to the tree.
+This will result to avoid the default merge behaviour that is splashing unreadable data and useless commit messages to the tree.